mlswg/mls-protocol/draft-ietf-mls-protocol.md

 until a Commit message is sent to provide the group with fresh entropy.
 In this section, we show each proposal being committed immediately, but in more advanced deployment cases an application might gather several proposals before committing them all at once.
+In the illustrations below, we show the Proposal and Commit messages directly, while in reality they would be sent encapsulated in MLSPlaintext or MLSCiphertext objects.

 Before the initialization of a group, clients publish InitKeys (as KeyPackage objects) to a directory provided by the Service Provider.